Lexington DUI Expungement Lawyer

 Only some felonies are eligible for expungement.
 Class D felonies require a five-year waiting period after the end of your sentence.
 As long as you have no other misdemeanors or felonies pending or on your record, you could receive an expungement and the restoration of your voting rights.
 Consult with a Lexington DUI expungement lawyer to learn more.

-Get Help With a Lexington DUI Expungement From Suhre & Associates, LLC
+Get Help With a Lexington DUI Expungement From Suhre & Associates DUI and Criminal Defense Lawyers

-If you’re ready to leave the past behind, contact our Lexington DUI expungement attorneys at Suhre & Associates, LLC.
+If you’re ready to leave the past behind, contact our Lexington DUI expungement attorneys at Suhre & Associates DUI and Criminal Defense Lawyers.
 We can help you file papers, appear in court, and represent you to get the DUI wiped from your record.

 Reach out to us to discuss your case further.
 Let us help you get a fresh start.